n3gero/my-tech-kit/windows-configs/README.md

 # Windows Configulations

+This document is an initial setup guide I use to make Windows more comfortable and efficient for my personal use.

+## Create a System Restore Point

+Create a System Restore Point to back up your current system state.

+`Win + R` > `SystemPropertiesProtection` > Create >  type `Before Windows Configurations` (optional descryption)> Create

 ## Backup Current Registry

 Create a backup of your current registry before modifying it in the next step.